CP1401/Practicals/prac_05/checkpoint_02.md

 - verbs (processing, functions)
 - sections, including repeated tasks (functions)
 - types (strings, lists, etc.)
+- constants

+Consider how to use function:
-You should see that each of the functions in the coffee making video will be a function :)
+- You should see that each of the functions in the coffee making video will be a function :)
-You should remember that main should "look like the whole program", that is, main should generally consist of function calls (high level overview tasks), and
+- You should remember that main should "look like the whole program", that is, main should generally consist of function calls (high level overview tasks)
-You should be able to clearly follow how the program runs by reading just the main function.
+- Anyone should be able to clearly understand how the program works by reading just the main function.
-You should recognise that when you display the coffees and when you check for a valid coffee order, you're working with a list of valid coffees
+- You should recognise that when you display the coffees and when you check for a valid coffee order, you're working with a list of valid coffees.

-Note: The instructions are not meant to be complete or perfect.
-They're simplistic.
-You should write simple functions for each step (like in the video).
-E.g.
+- You should write simple functions for each step (like in the video).
+E.g.,
 ```python
 def grind_beans():
     print("- Insert portafilter into grinder")